Deolinda1506/Databases_Prediction_Pipeline_G4/task2/README.md

-Here we the FastAPI endpoints for
+Here, the FastAPI endpoints for
 Technology Stack - FastAPI

 Endpoints